2023 Most Popular General Agriculture Bachelor's Degree Schools in Texas

 After completing their Bachelor's Degree, agriculture graduates from Texas A&M Commerce carry an average student debt load of $23,950.

-With a ranking of #10, Angelo State University did quite well on this year’s most popular schools for general agriculture students working on their bachelor’s degree.
+Angelo State University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #10 on the list.
 Angelo State is a fairly large public school located in the small city of San Angelo.

 About 60% of the students majoring in agriculture at the school are women while 40% are male.